Grand Canyon Antelopes softball

-The Grand Canyon Antelopes softball team represents Grand Canyon University in NCAA Division I college softball.
-The team participates in the Mountain West Conference.
-The Lopes are currently led by head coach Shanon Hays.
-The team plays its home games at GCU Softball Stadium located on the university's campus.
+The Grand Canyon Antelopes softball is the team that represents Grand Canyon University in NCAA Division I college softball.
+The team currently participates in the Mountain West Conference.
+The Lopes are currently led by their head coach Shanon Hays.
+The team play their home games at GCU Softball Stadium which is located on the university's campus.

 History

 In 2002, GCU announced it would start a softball program that would compete in the 2004 season.
 On November 18, 2002, it announced the hiring of Arizona State assistant coach Ann Pedersen as its first head coach.

 GCU qualified for the NCAA Tournament three times at the Division II level (2010, 2012, 2013).

 The Lopes won the Western Athletic Conference regular-season championship in their first year (2014) at the Division I level.
 GCU also won the regular-season title in 2017.

 GCU and Ann Pierson parted ways on May 20, 2021, after the program posted back-to-back losing seasons for the first time since 2008.

 Shanon Hays was hired as the program's second head coach on June 11, 2021.
 In Hays' first season, he brought in 15 newcomers and led Grand Canyon to its third WAC regular-season title, first WAC Tournament title and first NCAA Tournament appearance.